 ii) Postdoctoral Fellows receiving earnings from outside of UBC.
 Postdoctoral Fellows who receive funding directly from an organization/agency other than UBC, may be eligible for benefits.
 Requirements for benefit eligibility are as above.
 Additionally the individual must have a valid Canadian Social Insurance Number.

-Detailed information on benefits can be found on the following pages:
+Detailed information on benefits and Leaves can be found in the benefits section of the employee website.

-The costs for benefits are primarily covered by the supervising faculty member (see the summary of current costs).
+The costs for benefits are primarily covered by the supervising faculty member.
 An Employer Benefit Cost Calculator is also available on the Payroll website for supervising faculty member to determine how much money to budget for salaries and benefits when applying for research grants (note that postdocs benefits fall under the Faculty umbrella).
 In the case of fellowship earnings, benefit expenses cannot be charged to the fellowship unless the award/grant agency specifically allows for benefit expenses to be changed to the fellowship – confirmation in writing is required.
 Where the fellowship does not allow benefit costs, the department administrator will need to set up a separate account for benefit charges.
 In the case of Non-University Funded (NUF) Postdoctoral Fellows, the department administrator will also need to set up a separate account for benefit charges.
 Prior to charging benefits to a research grant, units must ensure that benefit costs are an eligible expense under the grant.

 Postdoctoral fellows who are ineligible for extended health benefits are encouraged to make private arrangements for benefit plans and insurance coverage.